Moo Ping Recipe (Grilled Thai Pork Skewers)

 Ingredients for moo ping labeled: oyster sauce, white pepper, tapioca starch, garlic, coriander root, light soy sauce, dark soy sauce, pork, and coconut milk.

-• Oyster sauce – A staple ingredient in Thai marinades, providing a salty, umami, and slightly sweet note.
+• Oyster sauce – A staple ingredient in Thai marinades, adding umami.

-• Coconut milk – Full-fat coconut milk adds a creamy richness to the marinade. (not coconut cream)
+• Coconut milk – Full-fat only (I use Aroy-D), not coconut cream or light versions, this keeps the meat moist and adds richness to the marinade.

-Step 1: Pound garlic and coriander root with a mortar and pestle.
+Step 1: Pound the garlic and coriander root together using a mortar and pestle until you get a rough paste.

 Bowl with marinated pork.